 - Toolset and information management

-Thus, not just the commonly-adopted ITIL processes, and not just the wider set of ITIL ITSM processes either.
+Thus, service integration and management includes not just the commonly-adopted ITIL processes, and not just the wider set of ITIL ITSM processes either.

 Why SIAM is Needed